madpin/cellmage/docs/source/utils/image_utils.md

 # 🖼️ Image Utilities

-The `cellmage.utils.image_utils` module provides a comprehensive set of utilities for processing, formatting, and managing images for use with Large Language Models (LLMs).
+The `cellmage.integrations.image_utils` module provides a comprehensive set of utilities for processing, formatting, and managing images for use with Large Language Models (LLMs).
 This module is the foundation for the `%img` magic command and handles all the image processing functionality.

 ## Key Components